Details

 Bond Institute of Health & Sport

-As a DPT student, you’ll undertake studies in Bond University’s brand-new $45-million, state-of-the-art Bond Institute of Health & Sport.
+As a physiotherapy student, you’ll undertake studies in Bond University’s $45-million, state-of-the-art Bond Institute of Health & Sport.
 It’s a world-class teaching and training facility, focusing on promoting healthy behaviours and lifestyles through research to better the lives of students, athletes, and the wider community.

 Located just 4 km from the Bond University main campus, the institute is adjacent to the Robina Hospital, the CBus Super Stadium, and the Robina train station.